Impa10r/peerswap-web/README.md

 elements-cli restorewallet "wallet_name" "backup_file"
 ```

-Default wallet_name is "peerswap", the same value as in peerswap.conf elementsd.rpcwallet parameter
+Default wallet_name is "peerswap", the same value as in peerswap.conf elementsd.rpcwallet parameter.

 To restore your master blinding key use: